TREEcg/LDES-Extractor/README.md

 ```
 ## Feedback and questions

-Do not hesitate to [report a bug](https://github.com/lars-vc/LDES-Extractor/issues).
+Do not hesitate to [report a bug](https://github.com/TREEcg/LDES-Extractor/issues).

-Further questions can also be asked to [Wout Slabbinck](mailto:wout.slabbinck@ugent.be) (developer and maintainer of the [Snapshot repository](https://github.com/TREEcg/LDES-Snapshot) of which this repository is based).
+Further questions can also be asked to [Wout Slabbinck](mailto:wout.slabbinck@ugent.be) (developer and maintainer of this repository).